 Three different courses, three safe bets

 Amongst the unmissable courses, the Golf de Royan boasts an 18-hole course amidst the pine trees of the Forêt de la Coubre, making good use of natural sand dunes.
 From the now iconic 14th hole, you can see the famous phare du Cordouan lighthouse.
 Meanwhile, at the 18th there’s a restaurant with glorious views.
-It’s a feast for the eyes, but also the taste-buds, as this is a venue that regularly wins awards for its fayre.
-In addition to the stunning setting, our expert makes a very pertinent technical point – the sandy terrain is less affected by the vagaries of a sometimes damp climate, meaning that the Golf de Royan is the best option for all year round golf.
+It’s a feast for the eyes, but also the taste-buds.
+This is a venue that regularly wins awards for its fayre.
+In addition to the stunning setting, our expert makes a very pertinent technical point.
+The sandy terrain is less affected by the vagaries of a sometimes damp climate.
+It’s meaning that the Golf de Royan is the best option for all year round golf.

 Located about 20 km from La Rochelle, the Golf de La Prée is sited next to the town of Marsilly in a unique setting by the Atlantic Ocean opposite the île de Ré and the Baie de l’Aiguillon.
-There are beautiful views to be had from many holes, with the sight of local fishing huts (carrelets) simply picture postcard-perfect and one that will doubtless be a treasured memory for years to come.
-However, the course’s seemingly welcoming appearance hides a real challenge waiting to be tamed on a ‘course that’s made harder to play depending on the wind, as there are very few trees to offer any shelter’, as Loïc Auxire warns.
+There are beautiful views to be had from many holes.
+The sight of local fishing huts (carrelets) simply picture postcard-perfect.
+It will doubtless be a treasured memory for years to come.
+However, the course’s seemingly welcoming appearance hides a real challenge waiting to be tamed on a ‘course that’s made harder to play depending on the wind.
+There are very few trees to offer any shelter’, as Loïc Auxire warns.
 You also need to keep an eye out for the numerous tricky water hazards.
 In short, it’s potentially quite a technically-testing course that will make you work hard for your delicious meal at the clubhouse restaurant afterwards.

 We have French golfing champion Jean Garaïalde to thank for the well-designed course at the Golf du Cognac, which he created in 1988.
 It’s located in Saint-Brice, a stone’s throw from the Charente River, near the town of Cognac.
-Seamlessly integrated into the local countryside, this course is sited on rolling terrain beside vineyards and interspersed with woodland and water hazards for good measure.
+Seamlessly integrated into the local countryside, this course is sited on rolling terrain beside vineyards.
+It’s interspersed with woodland and water hazards for good measure.
 This makes it an enjoyably varied course to tackle, both a visual treat and a pleasure to play on.
 In our expert’s words: ‘An immaculate course with the reputation of being the best-maintained in the whole region.’
-After your physical exertions, take it easy: the restaurant is housed in an old farmhouse with a lovely terraced area and pleasant views over the last hole.
+After your physical exertions, take it easy.
+The restaurant is housed in an old farmhouse with a lovely terraced area and pleasant views over the last hole.